brandonconcepcion/Spam-vs-Ham/README.md

 # Spam vs. Ham

-Using logistic regression, I created a classifier which distinguishes between spam (junk, commercial, or bulk) emails from ham (non-spam) ones.
+Using logistic regression, I created a classifier to distinguish between spam (junk, commercial, or bulk) emails and ham (non-spam) ones.

 ## Tools and Skills:
 - Logistic Regression